We built our company

 AutoResearch

 Self-evolving prompts.
-The CS agent measures its own response quality, mutates underperforming prompts, and auto-promotes improvements.
-94.7% accuracy after 3 months of evolution.
+The CS agent mutates weak prompts and auto-promotes winners.
+94.7% accuracy after 3 months.

 02